Build Your Knowledge About Protein and Amino Acids

 Other specific enzymes further digest the larger peptides into di- and tripeptides and free amino acids.
 These are then released into the blood for use by other tissues.
 After digestion, the amino acids are used to synthesize proteins and other biomolecules or they’re converted to urea and carbon dioxide as a source of energy.

-Of the 20 standard amino acids, nine are called essential because your body cannot make them from other compounds at the level you needed for normal growth.
-So, they must be obtained from food.
+Of the 20 standard amino acids, nine are called essential because your body cannot make them from other compounds at the level you need for normal growth.
+They must be obtained from food.
 The essential amino acids include histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.

 Protein Quality